 I’m so glad today is a work-from-home day.
 Tomorrow I’ll be in early for a special event, so having this quieter morning feels like a small gift.

-Since I’m working on Friday, I had yesterday off—and because I’m working from home today, I’ll still need to head in early to get everything set up for the program I’ll be doing.
+Since I’m working on Saturday, I had yesterday off—and because I’m working from home today, I’ll still need to head in early to get everything set up for the program I’ll be doing.
 It’s one of those in-between days: not exactly a day off, not quite a full workday either.

-I only wish today’s weather were what we’re expecting tomorrow.
+I only wish today’s weather was what we’re expecting tomorrow.
 Today will warm up to about 23 degrees—the mildest it’s been in weeks.
 Tomorrow, though, is a very different story.
 We’re under a severe weather advisory, with wind chills expected to drop 20 to 30 below zero.
 At least the museum should be warm.

 I have a few things to take care of while working from home today.
 Tomorrow’s program should wrap up by around 10 a.m., and after that, the rest of the day will be paperwork and taking things easy until it’s time to head home.